 - Reduce auto-lock times: By reducing auto-lock times, you ensure your screen isn’t on just waiting to possibly be used.

 - Ditch live wallpapers: They may look nice, but your phone is essentially playing a video at all times, and that kills the battery.

 - Take advantage of the smaller screens: Some phones like the Samsung Galaxy Z Fold 2 and Motorola Razr 5G have smaller outer displays.
-Try to use those more often than the larger display when there’s no need for the extended, larger screen.
+Try to use those more often than the larger display when there’s no need for the extended view.

 2. Spotty service

 Areas with bad cellphone reception are silent battery killers, which is even more annoying than not being able to watch the latest cat videos.
 Your cellphone is constantly communicating with nearby towers, trying to keep you connected every second of the day.
-When it can’t, it will work extra hard to reach the network and get you back on the grid.
+Sometimes it can’t and will work extra hard to reach the network and get you back on the grid.